-We are serving up this spicy tilapia recipe with wild rice for a fast, healthy and easy dinner entree.
-If you already have some leftover rice in the fridge it is even faster.
-There is a ton of flavor from the zesty taste of tomatoes and chiles that balances deliciously with the fish and rice.
+We’re serving up this spicy tilapia recipe with wild rice for a fast and easy dinner entree.
+If you already have some leftover rice in the fridge, it’s even faster!
+The zesty taste of tomatoes and chiles brings tons of flavor that pairs deliciously with the fish and rice.

 This recipe is perfect for an easy weeknight but it doesn’t sacrifice on flavor.